-- 1) Definitions: For the purposes of this specification, the following definitions refer to sanitary sewer collection systems that come under the authority of OWASA as specified within this section and other sections of this manual. - a.
-Main or Trunk Sanitary Sewer: Exterior gravity sanitary sewer systems receiving flow from one or more lateral or mains. - Sewer Service: Exterior domestic sewer piping serving a private residence, business, commercial facility or industrial user. - Interceptor: Sewer that receives flow from a number of gravity mains or trunk sewers, usually placed along a stream or river.

-- 2) The following are industry abbreviation for various pipe materials: - DIP: Ductile Iron Pipe - PVC: Polyvinyl Chloride Plastic - C. COLLECTION SYSTEM DESIGN - 1) Minimum Size/Sizing: No public gravity sewer conveying wastewater shall be less than 8 inches in diameter.
-No private gravity sewer conveying wastewater shall be less than 4 inches in diameter. - 2) System Design: The system is to be designed taking into account the total natural drainage basin, land use, ultimate population estimates, maximum anticipated commercial and industrial contribution, infiltration and a 50-year design period.
+- B. DEFINITIONS - 1) Definitions: For the purposes of this specification, the following definitions refer to sanitary sewer collection systems that come under the authority of OWASA as specified within this section and other sections of this manual. - a.
+Main or Trunk Sanitary Sewer: Exterior gravity sanitary sewer systems receiving flow from one or more lateral or mains. - b.
+Sewer Service: Exterior domestic sewer piping serving a private residence, business, commercial facility or industrial user. - c.
+Interceptor: Sewer that receives flow from a number of gravity mains or trunk sewers, usually placed along a stream or river. - 2) The following are industry abbreviation for various pipe materials: - DIP: Ductile Iron Pipe - PVC: Polyvinyl Chloride Plastic - C. COLLECTION SYSTEM DESIGN - 1) Minimum Size/Sizing: No public gravity sewer conveying wastewater shall be less than 8 inches in diameter.
+No private gravity sewer conveying wastewater shall be less than 6 inches in diameter. - 2) System Design: The system is to be designed taking into account the total natural drainage basin, land use, ultimate population estimates, maximum anticipated commercial and industrial contribution, infiltration and a 50-year design period.
 The capability of the downstream sewers to accept the future flow tributary to the collections system shall be evaluated by the design engineer.
 Sewer size shall be based on an average daily flow of 100 gpcd (gallons per capita per day) and a peak/average ratio of 2.5.
 The ratio includes an allowance for infiltration but not inflow.

-The table below should be used as a general guide for determining the equivalent persons per acre and the peak flow for various zones.
+The following table should be used as a general guide for determining the equivalent persons per acre and the peak flow for various zones.

-Zoning Equivalent Person/Acre Average Flow (gal/acre/day) Peak Flow (gal/acre/day)
+Zoning Equivalent Average Flow Peak Flow

+Person/Acre (gal/acre/day) (gal/acre/day)

-R-2 5 500 1250
+R-2 5 500 1,250

-R-4 8 800 2000
+R-4 8 800 2,000

-R-6 14 1400 3500
+R-6 14 1,400 3,500

-R-10 21 2100 5250
+R-10 21 2,100 5,250

-Shop Center 18 1800 4500
+Shop Center 18 1,800 4,500

-Bus/Commercial 25 2500 6250
+Bus/Commercial 25 2,500 6,250

-O&I (light) 13 1300 3250
+Office & Institution (light) 13 1,300 3,250

-O&I (heavy) 30 3000 7500
+Office & Institution (heavy) 30 3,000 7,500

-Industrial 50 5000 12500
+Industrial 50 5000 12,500

-aTable from the City of Raleigh Public Utilities Handbook
+^aTable from the City of Raleigh Public Utilities Handbook